The best sea view hotel rooms in Italy

 Hotel Miramalfi, Amalfi

 Set on the sea’s edge in the bay of Amalfi, boats bob past your bedroom window at Hotel Miramalfi, a chic stay with a legendary beach club which has been hosting the well-heeled since the 1950s.
-From every terrace and balcony, the outlooks reach across the bay towards colourful houses cascading down the rocky coastline, so whichever room you book, sea views are guaranteed.
-Interiors are dressed in calming blue hues to match, with pops of citrus-yellow hinting at the Sfusato Amalfitano lemon (which you can learn all about on a private tour).
+From every terrace and balcony, the outlooks reach across the bay towards colourful houses cascading down the rocky coastline, so whichever room you book, sea views are guaranteed (with interiors dressed in calming blue hues to match).
+Yet more sea views can be soaked up from the hotel’s Beach Club, fronted by a curving pool that appears to be carved into the cliffside.

 Due Lune Puntaldia Resort & Golf, San Teodoro